 If it helps, I like working with a coach and checking in with them regularly as well as keeping a calendar and using the Seinfeld technique to show me how often I’m showing up and doing the work consistently.

-RATIONAL APPROACH #3: PUT YOUR MONEY WHERE YOU MOUTH IS AND MAKE IT A REAL PRIORITY BY PRACTICING THE ART OF INTENTION
+RATIONAL APPROACH #3: PUT YOUR MONEY WHERE YOUR MOUTH IS AND MAKE IT A REAL PRIORITY BY PRACTICING THE ART OF INTENTION

 An inspiring video can do the trick sometimes, some Biggie Smalls in ya ear, and even some encouraging words might get you to workout today but trying to rely solely on motivation to achieve big things doesn’t work very well.

 Motivation is a very fleeting emotion.
-It comes and it goes like your crazy uncle Bernie that asks for money and eats your food.
+It comes and it goes like your crazy Uncle Bernie who asks for money and eats your food.
 There are some things you can do to influence it but the fact is you will not always feel motivated.

 Sometimes you’ve got that mojo humming and sometimes it’s just not there.
 While motivation is important for success there’s something much more important and something that you’re actually in control of… Your intention.